 Artikel in Massage Magazine – de Wai Kruh

-Deepening Your Thai Massage is a book written by Tirza Bottema, founder of Thai Dee and teacher of Thai massage for more than three decades.
+Deepening Your Thai Massage – an East-West approach to Thai Bodywork is a book written by Tirza Bottema, founder of Thai Dee and teacher of Thai massage for more than three decades.

-The book is an invitation to deepen your practice by bridging the wisdom of Eastern traditions with insights from Western knowledge.
+The book is an invitation to deepen your practice by bridging the wisdom of Eastern traditions with insights from Western knowledge through nine steps.
 It brings together traditional Thai healing principles, hands-on massage practice, and contemporary understanding of the body.

 Each pillar consists of three steps that support and reinforce one another, creating a holistic framework for touch, awareness and therapeutic presence.